-- Leverage Existing Infrastructure: Fortunately, LA is already home to several programs, hotlines, and websites that attempt to provide similar support to at-risk households.
+• Leverage Existing Infrastructure: Fortunately, LA is already home to several programs, hotlines, and websites that attempt to provide similar support to at-risk households.
 Therefore, the City must prioritize synergy, collaboration, and consolidation with other prevention and problem-solving programs at LAHSA, the City, and the County levels.
 There is no need to reinvent the wheel or start from scratch.
-By leveraging existing infrastructures like eviction defense, emergency rental assistance, and tenant outreach/education the City can expedite its impact on at-risk senior and disabled residents. - Low Administrative Burden: Evidence shows that every added step in a process reduces the likelihood of completion.
+By leveraging existing infrastructures - like eviction defense, emergency rental assistance, and tenant outreach/education - the City can expedite its impact on at-risk senior and disabled residents.

+- Low Administrative Burden: It is surprisingly hard to provide cash assistance and the evidence shows that every added step in a process reduces the likelihood of completion.
 Complex application processes, multiple forms, frequent recertification processes, and lengthy questionnaires should all be minimized and streamlined.
-We should ask only what we need to know to execute the program and nothing more.

-- Minimize Negative Impact on Benefits: This program targets some of the most impoverished residents of the City, who are likely eligible for publicly funded benefits like Medi-Cal, Medicare, CalFresh, General Relief, and/or SSI.
-Therefore, great care must be taken to protect those benefits and ensure assistance does not make the individual worse off.
-It is unlikely that there will be zero impact on their benefits, but the goal of this program should be to minimize any negative impacts wherever possible. - Connection to Mainstream Supports: The City's creation of a TLS Extension program for seniors and people with disabilities will require deep partnership with LAHSA and County partners to ensure participant access to mainstream resources funded by the federal, state, and County governments.
+We should ask only what we need to know to execute the program and nothing more. - Minimize Negative Impact on Benefits: This program targets some of the most impoverished residents of the City, who are likely already on publicly funded benefits like Medi-Cal, Medicare, CalFresh, General Relief, and/or SSI.
+Therefore, great care must be taken to protect those benefits and ensure cash assistance does not make the individual worse off.
+It is unlikely that there will be zero impact on their benefits, but the goal of this program should be to minimize any negative impacts wherever possible. - Connection to Mainstream Supports: The City's creation of a cash-assistance program for seniors and people with disabilities will require deep partnership with LAHSA and County partners to ensure participant access to mainstream resources funded by the federal, state, and County governments.
 Those resources include access to benefits, health and behavioral health care, prevention and problem-solving resources, time-limited subsidies, Permanent Supportive Housing, and Enriched Residential Care.
-So, regardless of whether the client receives ongoing rental assistance once exited to permanent housing, they should all benefit from mainstream government supports for which they are eligible. - Culturally Competent Marketing & Targeting: Senior and disabled residents of LA City are not monolithic.
+So, regardless of whether the client receives cash assistance, they should all benefit from mainstream government support for which they are eligible. - Culturally Competent Marketing & Targeting: Senior and disabled residents of LA City are not monolithic.
 They have varying household configurations, speak a range of languages, live with a wide variety of access and functional needs, have non-uniform relationships to anchor institutions and provider partners, and receive information through various channels that might not align with other sub-populations.
-All communications to target populations about this TLS extension program should be culturally competent, age-appropriate, and accessible to the target population and their trusted partners.
+All communications to target populations about this cash assistance program should be culturally competent, age-appropriate, and accessible to the target population and their trusted partners.